zief0002/biology_assessments/content/posts/graph-rubric.markdown

 #### Website/Contact

 The rubric is available in the [CBE-LSE article](https://www.lifescied.org/doi/full/10.1187/cbe.18-01-0007).
-For more information contact [Stephanie Gardener](sgardne@purdue.edu).
+For more information contact [Stephanie Gardner](sgardne@purdue.edu).

 <p style="margin-bottom:50px;"> </p>

 #### Reference(s)

+Angra, A., &amp; Gardner, S. M. (2016).
+Development of a framework for graph choice and construction. * Advances in Physiology Education, 40*(1), 123&ndash;128. doi:10.1152/advan.00152.2015

 Angra, A., &amp; Gardner, S. M. (2018).
-The Graph Rubric: Development of a teaching, learning, and research tool. *CBE-Life Sciences Education, 17*(4). doi: 10.1187/cbe.18-01-0007.
+The Graph Rubric: Development of a teaching, learning, and research tool. *CBE-Life Sciences Education, 17*(4). doi: 10.1187/cbe.18-01-0007